 Gray leaf spot is caused by the fungus, Pyricularia grisea, and causes severe damage primarily on St. Augustinegrass (a. k. a.
 “Charlestongrass”) and ryegrass.
 Turfgrass tall fescue may also be damaged by gray leaf spot.
 Leaf spots on grass blades are tan to gray with purple to brown margins.
-When the disease is severe, the entire planting may appear a brownish color or scorched, similar to damage caused by drought.
+When the disease is severe, the entire planting may appear brownish or scorched, similar to damage caused by drought.
 This disease most commonly occurs during warm, rainy periods in the summer.

 This disease is caused by the fungus, Blumeria graminis, and appears as a grayish-white powdery growth on the surfaces of the grass blades.
 Leaves may turn yellow and gradually die.
-It is an important disease on bluegrass, turfgrass tall fescue and bermudagrass, especially in areas of shade or little air movement.
+It is an important disease on bluegrass, turfgrass tall fescue, and bermudagrass, especially in areas of shade or little air movement.

-This leaf disease causes the most severe damage on creeping bentgrass and annual bluegrass and is caused by the fungus, Colletotrichum cereale.
+This leaf disease causes the most severe damage on creeping bentgrass and annual bluegrass and is caused by the fungus Colletotrichum cereale.
 It occurs during the peak of hot weather when cool-season grasses are barely growing.
 It also infects centipedegrass during very rainy periods in the spring and summertime.
 In creeping bentgrass, anthracnose causes a stem rot at the base of the plant, which can cause the lawn to turn yellow and die.

 The diseases in this group are commonly referred to as melting out, leaf spot, net-blotch, and crown and root rot.
-These diseases are caused by the fungi Bipolaris and Drechslera species, but were previously classified as Helminthosporium species.
+These diseases are caused by the fungi Bipolaris and Drechslera species but were previously classified as Helminthosporium species.

 Prevention & Treatment: Avoid high nitrogen fertilization and watering practices that provide long periods of wet or humid conditions.
 Frequent mowing at proper heights will provide better drying conditions in the turf and help to reduce the leaf spot phases of these diseases.
 Provide adequate water with infrequent but deep irrigation to help avoid crown and root rot phases.
 Reduce excessive thatch during May for warm-season turfgrasses.